 - With almost 25 million residents, Mexico City is one of the most populous metropolitan areas in the world.

 - Mexico has the world’s second-highest number of Catholics after Brazil.

 - Mexicans comprise the largest group of legal immigrants in the United States.

 - Mexico is the world’s leading producer of silver.
-An area called the Silver Belt, which encompasses Guanajuato and Zacatecas in the Mesa Central, Chihuahua in the Mesa del.
+An area called the Silver Belt encompasses Guanajuato and Zacatecas in the Mesa Central, Chihuahua in the Mesa del.
 Silver forms past of a dark past in Mexico’s history, with many indigenous people exploited for mining it.

 - Mexico hosted the Summer Olympics in 1968 and the FIFA World Cup soccer championship in 1970 and 1986.

 - The Mexico City Arena, one of the largest bullfighting arenas in the world, seats 50,000.

 - Another 35 arenas are located throughout the country.